-Historical background
+Historical Background

-Dr. Gabi (Gavriel) Iddan, a scientist from Rafael's missiles division, conceived the idea for capsule endoscopy in 1981.
-He used reconnaissance pods, usually mounted on aircrafts, as the preliminary model.
-Realizing there are scale and energy issues he abandoned the project.
-In 1993, after learning of complementary metal oxide semiconductors (CMOS) in advanced photo-optical systems, Dr. Iddan resolved the problems and proved the model using a chicken from the grocery store for the tests.
+Dr. Gabi (Gavriel) Iddan, a scientist from Rafael's missiles division, conceived the idea for capsule endoscopy.
+Dr. Iddan proved the model using a chicken from a retail store for the tests.
 In 1997 a patent request for the technology was awarded.
 The idea was commercialized with the assistance of Rafael Development Corporation (RDC), which appointed Gavriel Meron to research business prospects for it.
 Mr. Meron, who became the first CEO, concluded it was commercially viable, noting that given the choice between a pill and an endoscope, the preference would be obvious.
 In January 1998, Given Imaging Ltd. was incorporated.